department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 ---

 <div class="va-introtext">
-Review information on the Navy burial at sea program and find out if you can plan a burial at sea for a Veteran.
-</div>

 Learn more about having a burial in a private cemetery.
 Find out which burial benefits are available to Veterans buried in private cemeteries.
+</div>

 ## Are memorial items available to Veterans buried in a private cemetery?